AllramEst83/MasterMAUITemplate/README.md

 - Includes the latest version of the Community Toolkit.
 - Integrates the Community Toolkit MVVM for efficient MVVM (Model-View-ViewModel) pattern implementation.
 - Provides a basic setup for utilizing the Community Toolkit MVVM.
+- Includes user preferences service for managing user-specific settings.
+- Implements secure storage service for safeguarding sensitive user data.
+- Incorporates lifecycle events such as OnAppearing and OnDisappearing in the main page for enhanced user experience.
+- Configures app settings for both development and production environments.
+- Registers the MainPage as a route in the AppShell code-behind for navigation purposes.

 ## Prerequisites